Apply for the Forensic Science Grad Program

-- Three Letters of Reference: Letters of reference can be submitted by the student's undergraduate adviser, research adviser, and/or an instructor for an upper level course taken as part of their major.
+- Letters of Reference: At least two letters of reference can be submitted by the student's undergraduate adviser, research adviser, and/or an instructor for an upper level course taken as part of their major.

 - Unofficial Transcripts: Upload non-official transcripts from each institution of higher education you have attended as an undergraduate or graduate student.
 You will only be required to provide official transcripts if you accept admission.

 - GRE Score: The GRE is not required.
 Submission of scores is optional.
 If you choose to submit, send your GRE score electronically to Penn State University using school code 2660.

 Application Deadlines and Interview Dates

-The application deadline is January 15th.
+The application deadline is January 7th.
 Applicants with strong academic records are encouraged to apply by December 1st to be considered for early admission.

 If your application is selected for consideration, you will be invited to come for an interview process conducted by members of the Forensic Science faculty.
 The interview process takes place in February at the Penn State University Park campus.

 New students must begin in the fall semester; we do not offer a spring semester start date.